- Search for a Leaflet

 - They may get a rash, or swollen, reddened and itchy skin.
 Contact your doctor or pharmacist if this becomes troublesome.

-- Your child may lose some weight during the first few months of treatment although they will probably put the weight back on.
+- Your child may lose some weight during the first few months of treatment.
+Contact your doctor if you are concerned.

 - Atomoxetine may affect the growth of some children.
 The specialist will monitor your child’s growth.